Child Abuse Central Index FAQ

 So, what steps do you need to take?
 You need to ask for a Grievance Hearing using the form provided in the envelope.
 You can either hire a lawyer to do that for you or you can do it yourself.
 Either way, that should be your first priority, before time runs out.
 If you miss that deadline, you’re out of luck–you won’t have another chance to get your name off the CACI.

 If you found out you were on the CACI from someone other than the county agency, then you need to write a letter to the appropriate government agency, asking for a hearing.
-Again, you can either hire a lawyer to do it for you or you can do it yourself.“Is There Anything that Would Prevent Me from Getting Started Right Now?”
+Again, you can either hire a lawyer to do it for you or you can do it yourself.

 If you have a current court case pending (either in criminal court or dependency court–dependency court is where the government is trying to take your kids away from you), then the county agency will not give you a Grievance Hearing right now.
 They will wait until the court case is resolved.
 If during the court case the judge makes a finding that you committed child abuse or neglect, the county agency will not give you a Grievance Hearing at all.
 You’ll be out of luck.
 If the court case is resolved in your favor, then you should ask for a Grievance Hearing.

 So, if you do currently have a pending criminal or dependency case, the question is: should you send in your request for a Grievance Hearing now, or should wait to see what happens with your court case?
 My recommendation is you send in your request for a Grievance Hearing now, just in case the court case is resolved in your favor.
 You don’t want the county agency coming back to you and saying, “Sorry, you had the chance to ask for a hearing 6 months ago and you didn’t do it, so even though your criminal charges were dismissed, we’re not going to give you a Grievance Hearing.”
-If you ask for a Grievance Hearing now, there will be a record of it later.“What Exactly Can You Do for Me to Get My Name Off the CACI?”
+If you ask for a Grievance Hearing now, there will be a record of it later.

-My particular areas of legal knowledge are the child abuse laws and the child abuse reporting laws.
-I represent clients in their fight to get off the CACI.
-For more in depth information on how I help my clients, watch my 4-part video series that shows you how I win Grievance Hearings.“Do You Take Cases in My Area?”
+Our particular areas of legal knowledge are the child abuse laws and the child abuse reporting laws.
+We represent clients in their fight to get off the CACI.
+For more in depth information on how we help our clients, watch our 4-part video series that shows you how we win CACI Grievance Hearings.

 If you have a CACI case in California, then yes.
-I take cases all over California.
-I’ve helped people in Sacramento, San Mateo, Santa Cruz, Contra Costa, Los Angeles, San Bernardino, Riverside, Orange, San Diego, and other counties.
-While my office is located in San Diego County, wherever you are located, I can help.“What Else Can You Tell Me About CACI Cases in the Various Counties?”
+We take cases all over California.
+While our offices are located in San Diego County and San Bernardino County, wherever you are located, we can help.

-Learn more about Grievance Hearings in the following California counties: Alameda County, Contra Costa County, El Dorado County, Imperial County, Los Angeles County, Orange County, Placer County, Riverside County, Sacramento County, San Bernardino County, San Diego County, San Joaquin County, San Mateo County, Santa Clara County, Stanislaus County, Ventura County.“What Kind of Lawyer Do I Need?”
+Learn more about Grievance Hearings in the following California counties: Alameda County, Contra Costa County, El Dorado County, Imperial County, Los Angeles County, Orange County, Placer County, Riverside County, Sacramento County, San Bernardino County, San Diego County, San Joaquin County, San Mateo County, Santa Clara County, Stanislaus County, Ventura County.

 Which lawyers are best able to handle CACI cases?
 Criminal defense lawyers, family law lawyers or dependency lawyers?